renenyah/Playlist/README.md

 # Playlist
-This is a playlist application that supports adding, deleting, and sorting podcast episodes (alphabetically)
+This is a playlist application that supports adding, deleting, and sorting podcast episodes (alphabetically).
+Class Episode represents an individual podcast episode.
+Each episode has a title, length (duration), a link to the next episode, and a link to the previous episode.
+Class Playlist represents a doubly linked list of Episode objects.
+Class ITunes represents the application that will test the different features supported in the Playlist.